nm96/mensable/README.md

 ## Implementation

+### Front end

 Mensable is implemented as a **flask** web app written in Python 3.
 The front end consists only of a set of fairly simple HTML files ([mensable/templates](mensable/templates)) using the Jinja templating engine and relying on the Bootstrap framework for styling.

+### Back end

 However, the standout feature of the app is definitely not the front end but the system used to model the users, languages, tables, word pairs and table